"

 • 26% of the combustion energy is converted to mechanical energy so the thermal efficiency isn’t very good

-• A combustion engine is small explosions that get converted into power and a electric motor is a spinning magnet that gets converted into power
+• A combustion engine is small explosions that get converted into power (causing vibrations) and an electric motor is a spinning magnet that gets converted into power

 • While they are used in everyday life they are also used in larger scaled things like aircraft and cars